International APSA Travel Scholarship Award

 · Contribution and commitment to pig science (research, involvement in post-graduate training).

-2017 APSA Fellow award recipient was Professor Robert van Barneveld, SunPork Group of Companies.
+The APSA Fellow award was last presented in 2017 to Prof Robert van Barneveld, SunPork Group of Companies.